How to Increase Credit Scores to Qualify for a Mortgage

 Qualifying for a Mortgage With Outstanding Collections and Charge-Offs

-- Home Buyers with bad credit can qualify for FHA Loans with outstanding collections and charged off accounts
+Homebuyers with bad credit can qualify for FHA Loans with outstanding collections and charged-off accounts.

-- Borrowers with under 580 credit scores can contact us at Gustan Cho Associates and our team of licensed and support personnel can guide them on how to increase credit scores to qualify for mortgage.
+Timely payments in the past 12 months are crucial if you want fast approval through an automated underwriting system (AUS).
+There are many ways to increase credit scores and qualify for a mortgage.
+Borrowers with under 580 credit scores can contact us at Gustan Cho Associates and our team of licensed and support personnel can guide them on how to increase credit scores to qualify for a mortgage.

 How Credit Repair Works

 As mentioned earlier, credit repair is most often not required to qualify for a mortgage.
 Many times credit repair can backfire when qualifying for a mortgage.
 You should not have credit disputes on your credit report when you apply for a mortgage.
 That’s what rapid rescoring services do — they resolve disputes and clean your credit report.